dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

 kubectl apply -f ingress-master.yaml -n azure-dapr-identity-example
 ```

-Then navigate to [https://testing.local:31001/](https://testing.local:31001/) to access the application within the Kubernetes cluster.
+Navigate to [https://testing.local:31001/](https://testing.local:31001/) to access the application within the Kubernetes cluster.

-Next up, we will incorporate DAPR into our application.
+Next up, we will incorporate the DAPR runtime into our application.